O*Net™ Job Zones

 workers.
 A recognized apprenticeship program may be associated with these occupations.

-Examples: These occupations usually involve using communication and organizational
+Examples: These occupations usually involve using communication and organizational skills to coordinate,

 SVP Range: 6.0 < 7.0